hossam-mahmoudatta/DBMS-SHELL-PROJECT/README.md

 <br>

-### To Run the App 🏃🏻
+## To Run the App 🏃🏻
-- **`mainMenu.sh`**: You can run the application by running this file!
+You can run the application by running this command: **`./mainMenu.sh`**

 <br>

 ## Directory Setup 🎚️
-The script ensures that a directory named `DATABASES` is created in the main directory if it does not already exist.
+The script ensures that a directory named `DATABASES` is created in the main directory if it does not exist.
 This directory will contain all the databases created and their corresponding tables.

 <br>